IAmShahzaibAli/TextView/README.md

 # TextView
-Customization of TextView in Android SDK
+Customization of TextView in Android Sdk with Spannable Class
-# Classes Used
- Spannable